The Fishing Report

 The Dawesville Cut:

-- Best bait: prawn or squid fished on either a sinking rig for the whiting or skippy and a burley cage rig for the herring, for the tailor a mulie under a float or unweighted depending on tidal flow
+• Best bait: super worms fished on either a sinking rig for the whiting or a burley cage rig for the herring with sand worms.

 The Mandurah channel:

 Peel Inlet and Harvey Estuary: *1st of September marks the closure of the crab season in peel and Harvey estuary*